BretFisher/kubernetes-mastery/slides/k8smastery/ingress.md

 --

-- Eventually some more advanced features could be added to "Ingress 2.0"
+- Eventually, some more advanced features might be added to "Ingress Resource 2.0"

 - We'll cover more after we learn about CRD's and Operators